it-projects-llc/addons-dev/pos_mail/README.rst

  POS Receipts by mail
 ======================

-Module allows to send POS receipts to partners by theirs mail
+Module allows to send POS receipts to partners by mail

 Credits
 =======